zvictor/brainyduck/README.md

 1. Create a `.graphql` file defining your desired Graphql schema
 2. Create or reuse a [Faugra secret](https://github.com/zvictor/faugra/wiki/Faugra-secret)
 3. In the same folder, run `npx faugra --secret <MY_FAUNA_SECRET>`

+That's it!
+Now you can start importing and consuming your sdk with `import sdk from 'faugra'` 🐣🎉

 _Alternatively, you can:_